wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Framework/React/React-Internals-Links.md

 * [2018-React suspense and server rendering](https://blogg.svt.se/svti/react-suspense-server-rendering/): The recently revealed React suspense functionality has the potential to solve a lot of the current pain points in server rendering.

 * [2018-Understanding React “Suspense”](https://medium.com/@baphemot/understanding-react-suspense-1c73b4b0b1e6): In short: the new feature allows you to defer rendering part of your application tree until some condition is met (for example data from an endpoint or a resource is loaded).

+* [2018-A Walkthrough of _that_ React Suspense Demo](https://dev.to/swyx/a-walkthrough-of-that-react-suspense-demo--4j6a):I'm a recent bootcamp grad.
+You're not reading the divinings of some thought leader here.
+I'm just some guy learning in public.